elastic/cloud-on-k8s/hack/upgrade-test-harness/README.md

 go run main.go --from-release=alpha --to-release=upcoming
 ```

-CAUTION: Running the test harness could result in existing CRDs and operator deployments from being torn down.
-It should ideally be run on a fresh non-production cluster.
+CAUTION: Running the test harness could wipe out existing CRDs and operator deployments.
+It should ideally be run on a fresh, non-production cluster.

 ```
 Flags: